Mianmo-project/mask-models/README.md

 How to choose a design?

 - Design Julie is faster to build
-- Design origami is the most complete
+- Design Origami is the most complete (has a filter pocket)
-- Design 3 is better for large faces
+- Design Olson is better for large faces (has a filter pocket)

 ## Design Julie - mask with sewing at nose/center level - sewing pattern made from the hand